openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 * The design of MicroShift relies heavily on features of RHEL for Edge and rpm-ostree.
 Those features are referenced here, but their implementation is not described in detail.
+* The details of integrating with fleet orchestration tools such as MCE or ACM are left to a future enhancement.

 ## Proposal